park-bench/watchman/README.md

 3. Run `apt install /path/to/package.deb` to install the package.
 The daemon will attempt to start and fail.
 (This is expected.)
 4. Copy or rename the example configuration file `/etc/watchman/watchman.conf.example` to `/etc/watchman/watchman.conf`.
-Make any desired configuration changes.
 5. Change the ownership and permissions of the configuration file:
 ```
 chown root:watchman /etc/watchman/watchman.conf
 chmod u=rw,g=r,o= /etc/watchman/watchman.conf
 ```
+6. Make any desired configuration changes to `/etc/watchman/watchman.conf`.
-8. To ease system maintenance, add `watchman` as a supplemental group to administrative users.
+7. To ease system maintenance, add `watchman` as a supplemental group to administrative users.
 Doing this will allow these users to view watchman log files.
-9. Restart the daemon with `systemctl restart watchman`.
+8. Restart the daemon with `systemctl restart watchman`.
 If the configuration file is valid, named correctly, and has the correct file permissions, the service will start successfully.